-9.1.7 Pseudo Code Example
+9.1.6 Pseudo Code Example

-The following list shows a pseudo code sequence with the required steps to set up the device and the microcontroller that interfaces to the ADC in order to take subsequent readings from the ADS112C04 in continuous conversion mode.
-The DRDY pin is used to indicate availability of new conversion data.
+The following list shows a pseudo code sequence with the required steps to set up the device and the microcontroller that interfaces to the ADC in order to take subsequent readings from the ADS112U04 in continuous conversion mode.
+The dedicated GPIO2/DRDY pin is used to indicate availability of new conversion data.
 The default configuration register settings are changed to gain = 16, continuous conversion mode.
+This example shows data collection using manual data read mode.

+'''

+Power-up;

-''' Power-up; Delay to allow power supplies to settle and power-on reset to complete; minimum of 500 μs; Configure the I2C interface of the microcontroller; Configure the microcontroller GPIO connected to the DRDY pin as a falling edge triggered interrupt input;
+Delay to allow power supplies to settle and power-on reset to complete; minimum of 600 μs;

+Configure the UART interface of the microcontroller to 8-N-1 format;

+Configure the microcontroller GPIO connected to the GPIO2/DRDY pin as a falling edge triggered

+interrupt input;

+Send the synchronization word to the device (55h);

 Send the RESET command (06h) to make sure the device is properly reset after power-up;

+Delay for a minimum of t{d(RSRX)};

+Write the respective register configurations with the WREG command, sending the synchronization word

+each time (55h, 40h, 08h, 55h, 42h, 08h, 55h, 48h, 48h);

-Write the respective register configurations with the WREG command (40h, 08h, 42h, 08h); As an optional sanity check, read back all configuration registers with the RREG command (2xh);
+As an optional sanity check, send the synchronization word then read back all configuration registers

+with the RREG command (55h, 2xh);

+Send the synchronization word to the device (55h);

 Send the START/SYNC command (08h) to start converting in continuous conversion mode;

 Loop

-{

-Wait for DRDY to transition low;
+Wait for GPIO2/DRDY to transition low;

+Send the synchronization word (55h);

-Send the RDATA command (10h) to read 2 bytes of conversion data;
+Send the RDATA command (10h);

-}
+Receive 2 bytes of data from TX;

+Send the synchronization word (55h);

-Send the POWERDOWN command (02h) to stop conversions and put the device in power-down mode; '''
+Send the POWERDOWN command (02h) to stop conversions and put the device in power-down mode;

+'''